patthoege/brain-flip/README.md

 - Go to the repository for brain-flip
 - Click the Settings tab and locate the Pages tab
-- Select to deploy from main branch
+- Select to deploy from the main branch
 - A few minutes later, upon refreshing the page, my site was live. <br />

 [Back to top](<#table-of-contents>)